 The Commission’s Statute and Rules of Procedure (recently revised) outline its structure, objectives, and procedures, although many aspects of the day-to-day processing of cases are determined by the legal staff of the Executive Secretariat.

-View the Commission’s published cases (reports on admissibility, merits, friendly settlements and decisions to archive), decisions on requests for precautionary measures, and applications to the Inter-American Court, in addition to its annual reports and special reports, on its website (all non-decision publications are also available on one page here).
+View the Commission’s published cases (reports on admissibility, merits, friendly settlements and decisions to archive), decisions on requests for precautionary measures, and applications to the Inter-American Court, in addition to its annual reports, thematic reports, and country reports, on its website.
 Webcasts and audio recordings of the hearings held during each Period of Sessions are available, categorized thematically here.

 Seat: San José, Costa Rica Operating Since: 1979